ndwinton/tap-setup-scripts/README.md

 If set, values will be taken from `TN_USERNAME` and `TN_PASSWORD` for the Tanzu Network and `REGISTRY`, `REG_USERNAME` and `REG_PASSWORD` for the registry.

+The latest beta build of TAP supports the concept of installation profiles, and the script reflects this too.
+You can specify that you want to use the 'full' or 'dev-light' profiles supported by TAP, when prompted, or set the `INSTALL_PROFILE` environment variable.

+In addition, you can use the script to do an "unbundled" install and just pick the packages that you want, for example, just installing Cloud-Native Runtimes and Tanzu Build Service along with a basic supply chain.
+The script should take care of installing pre-requisite packages in this case, but this is not thoroughly tested.

+Note that you cannot mix the TAP profiles with the selection of individual packages that form part of those profiles.

+The script will also prompt for the location of a catalog file to use with the TAP GUI as well as the choice of supply chain.

 By default, the script assumes an installation on a local cluster, such as Kind or Minikub, where services will be accessed via the